Samuel Maverick (colonist): Early life and career

 The commission was granted both military and civil powers in Massachusetts but was eventually unsuccessful.
 Maverick eventually gave up his possession in Noddle's Island and moved to New York.

-Death
+Death and legacy

 The exact date of Maverick's death is unknown; the last sign of him is a letter signed October 15, 1669.
 The year that he died was thought to be 1670.

+Maverick Square in East Boston, which now occupies the land that was once Noddle's Island, is named for Maverick.